-The Control Division shall perform verification of reported expenditures and certify the amounts of eligible expenditures.
+The Control Section shall perform verification of reported expenditures and certify the amounts of eligible expenditures.

-The verification and certification of GODC Financial Mechanisms Division and GODC Control Division (all performing PO functions) expenditures relating to the implementation of "Enhancing Human Capital" and "Climate Change Adaptation and Mitigation" programmes shall not be performed by Control Unit staff that is part of the PO, is paid from the programmes (programme management cost) and performs PO tasks of verification and certification of expenditures incurred by projects implemented under the programmes.
+In order to prevent potential conflict of interest, the verification and certification of European Territorial Cooperation and Financial Mechanisms Section and Objective 2 Control Section (all performing PO functions) expenditures relating to the management of "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" and "Climate Change Adaptation and Mitigation" programmes shall not be performed by Control Section staff that is part of the PO, is paid from the programmes (programme management cost) and performs PO tasks of verification and certification of expenditures incurred by projects implemented under the programmes.

-The Control Division shall issue respective eligible expenditure certificates and send them to the GODC Financial Mechanisms Division and CMEPIUS (as appropriate) on the basis of performed verifications and certification of the amounts of eligible expenditures.
+The Control Section shall issue respective eligible expenditure certificates and send them to the European Territorial Cooperation and Financial Mechanisms Section on the basis of performed verifications and certification of the amounts of eligible expenditures.

-The programme manager of a particular programme ("Enhancing Human Capital" or "Climate Change Adaptation and Mitigation") shall prepare a project report (the management costs shall be treated as any other project) and submit it for approval via eMS on the basis of the reports and certificates issued by the Control Division.
+The programme manager of a particular programme ("Education, Scholarships, Apprenticeship and Youth Entrepreneurship" or "Climate Change Adaptation and Mitigation") shall prepare a project report (the management costs shall be treated as any other project) and submit it for approval via eMS on the basis of the reports and certificates issued by the Control Section.